Presentations and webinars

 As a school counsellor, teacher, or educator, you play a vital role in preparing high school students for their future.
 The University of Manitoba is dedicated to providing you with the information you need to help your students transition from high school to university.

-Save the date for our spring webinar focused on everything counsellors need to know when working with students who have applied for fall admission.
-This session is best-suited for Manitoba high school counsellors and educators.
-Registration will open in March 2024.
+The virtual Spring Counsellors' Seminar is focused on everything you need to know when working with students who have applied for fall admission.

 Help your students to discover all that the University of Manitoba has to offer.
 Encourage your students to attend in-person and online campus tours and events throughout the year.